 Why get them removed?

-Although skin tags are benign, there is the number of reasons why you may want them removed.
-They may be rubbed and irritated by clothing, jewelry, etc. which may cause some pain and an inflammation of the area; and of course, cosmetic reasons.
+Although skin tags are benign, there is a number of reasons why you may want them removed.
+They may be rubbed and irritated by clothing, jewelry, etc. which may cause some pain and inflammation of the area; and of course, cosmetic reasons.

 Moles & Angiomas

 These should be the same color as your skin or a bit darker and should be soft to the touch.
 Moles and Angiomas can be easily removed by our Lamprobe.
-If you have something that doesn’t match this description, you may want to visit your doctor.
+You may want to visit your doctor if you have something that doesn’t match this description.

 These are clusters of capillaries at the surface of the skin, forming a small round dome, papule.
 They range in color from bright red, purple or brown.
-When they first develop, they may be only one-tenth of a millimeter in diameter and almost flat, appearing as small red dots.
+If they develop sometimes only one-tenth of a millimeter in diameter, relatively flat, and seeming as little red dots or spots.
 However, they then usually grow in diameter.
 As they grow larger, they tend to expand in thickness and may take on the raised and rounded dome shape.
 Cherry angiomas may bleed profusely if they are picked at or scraped.

 - Broken Capillaries